 Severance Pay and Other Compensation

-Remember that any severance pay or unemployment compensation you receive is taxable, in addition to any payouts received for accumulated vacation or sick time, so be sure that enough tax is withheld from these payments.
+Remember that any severance pay or unemployment compensation you receive is taxable, in addition to any payouts received for accumulated vacation or sick time.
+Be sure that enough tax is withheld from these payments.
 Make sure you receive your final W-2 from your former employer to use for your tax return.
 Companies are not required to send out W-2s right away, but must provide them to all employees (even former ones) by January 31 of the following year.
 If you have left the company, this would be the year after you leave.

-Health Insurance And Job Loss
+Health Insurance and Job Loss

 If you get a high-deductible policy, you can set up a Health Savings Account (HSA), which lets you make tax-deductible contributions and withdraw the money tax-free for qualified medical expenses.
 You will still need to report your health insurance coverage on your return in the year that you lose your job if you wish to claim the Premium Tax Credit.
-If your health insurance changes as a result of your job loss, or if you get another job, be sure to report any income changes, or loss of health insurance to the Marketplace if you are claiming the Premium Tax Credit.
+If your health insurance changes as a result of your job loss, or if you get another job, be sure to report any income changes or loss of health insurance to the Marketplace if you are claiming the Premium Tax Credit.

 Using Retirement Savings For Expenses

-You are also able to roll 401(k) money directly into a Roth IRA; but for now, if you want to use the Roth option, you must transfer your money to a regular IRA and then convert that account into a Roth.
+You are also able to roll 401(k) money directly into a Roth IRA.
+For now, however, if you want to use the Roth option, you must transfer your money to a regular IRA and then convert that account into a Roth.
 In either case, you have to pay taxes on the amount shifted to the Roth IRA, but all withdrawals after retirement will be tax-free.
 If part of your 401(k) is invested in your old company's stock, be sure to check out the special rules for net unrealized appreciation in IRS Publication 575 - Pension and Annuity Income, which could save you money.

 Unemployment Benefits and State Taxes

-Benefit: The maximum Dollar amount per week paid by the state in unemployment benefits.
+Benefit: The maximum dollar amount per week paid by the state in unemployment benefits.

-Max.: The maximum Dollar amount per tax year paid by the state in unemployment benefits.
+Max.: The maximum dollar amount per tax year paid by the state in unemployment benefits.

 State Taxes: Indicates if the unemployment benefits are subject to state income taxes for the given tax year.